onap/archived-vid/docs/instantiate.rst

 Pre-requisites
 --------------

-pre-instantiation operations must have been performed in AAI and VID, via Rest API, to declare some values for:
+Pre-instantiation operations must have been performed in AAI and VID, via Rest API, to declare some values for:

 - Subscriber Name (= customer in AAI)